Mortgage Financing Approvals:

 What Matters Most?

-With all the changes that have taken place in the Mortgage Industry over the last few years (and those to come soon), I've come to believe that my job as a Mortgage Lender comes equipped with a text book.
-This text book has no last chapter.
+With all the changes that have taken place in the Mortgage Industry over the last few years (and those to come soon), I've come to believe that my job as a Mortgage Originator comes equipped with a textbook.
+This textbook has no last chapter.
 It has no back cover.
 It's never-ending ...

 Even with all the changes though, one constant has remained.
 That constant?